 - Where references to each object are being held in your code.

-- The call stack for where an object was allocated (only if you capture the heap dump while recording allocations).
+- The call stack for where an object was allocated.
+(Call stacks are currently available with a heap dump only with Android 7.1 and lower when you capture the heap dump while recording allocations.)

 To capture a heap dump, click Dump Java heap in the Memory Profiler toolbar.
 While dumping the heap, the amount of Java memory might increase temporarily.
 This is normal because the heap dump occurs in the same process as your app and requires some memory to collect the data.